dlubawy/resume/README.md

   Datorama platform to an in-house data lake approach with BigQuery and Looker.
 Moved 7 marketing connectors over from Datorama to the new architecture.
-- Designed and built Cue's first data lake platform using services and tools such as Fivetran, BigQuery, dbt, and Looker.
-  - Took the data platform from 2 models to a large DAG of over 1,500 SQL transformation models.
+- Designed and built Cue’s first data lake platform using Fivetran, BigQuery, dbt, and Looker, expanding it from 2 to over 1,500 SQL models, ensuring compliance with GDPR, CCPA, HIPAA, and SOX, and enabling multi-region deployment across the USA, Canada, and Singapore.
-  - Created a data lake that could account for GDPR, CCPA, HIPAA, and SOX requirements.
-  - Designed the data lake to work across cloud regions (USA, Canada, and Singapore).

 Jan 2019–Mar 2022
 Software Developer (Contractor)